+A study released by the AAA Foundation of Traffic Safety in 2016 revealed that nearly 80 percent of drivers expressed significant anger, aggression, or road rage.
+So remember, the next time you’re on the road and the car in front of you is driving slow, that driver is most likely as angry at another driver in front of them who’s preventing them from driving at a normal speed as you are at them.
 Practicing the golden rule is one way to prevent road rage incidents while driving.
 Instead of being angry when someone makes a mistake while driving, be empathetic and treat the driver who has angered you as you would like to be treated if you had made a mistake.
 What else can you do to prevent road rage from taking root?
 Here are some tips:

-- If you become too agitated to drive safely, pull over and do not drive again until you are calm.
+- If you become too agitated to drive safely, pull over and do not drive again until you are calm

-- Do not accelerate when you see a yellow traffic light.
-Remember: yellow means “slow down,” not “speed up.”
+- Do not accelerate when you see a yellow traffic light (Remember, yellow means “slow down,” not “speed up”)

 Knowing how to avoid experiencing road rage yourself is only half the battle.
 When someone else on the roadway is driving under the influence of rage, you need to know how to defend against that driver’s recklessness.

-- If someone speeds past you in a reckless manner, keep your cool and resist retaliation.
+- If someone speeds past you in a reckless manner, keep your cool and resist retaliation

-- If someone else on the road is weaving in and out of traffic dangerously, avoiding that driver is likely the safest thing to do.
+- If someone else on the road is weaving in and out of traffic dangerously, avoiding them is the safest thing to do

-What to Do If You Are in a Road Rage-Related Accident
+What to Do if You are in a Road Rage-Related Accident

-If you or someone you know are injured because of a road rage accident, seek medical care immediately.
-If you would like to discuss a potential court case with a lawyer, the experienced attorneys at Hancock Injury Attorneys are ready to help.
-Contact us online, or call the offices at 813-915-1110 to schedule a free consultation and find out whether you may be eligible for monetary compensation as a result of your accident.
+If you believe you have a case and would like to talk with a lawyer, contact us.
+Our experienced attorneys at Hancock Injury Attorneys are ready to help.
+You can reach us online, or call the offices at 813-534-6319 to schedule a free consultation and find out whether you may be eligible for monetary compensation for your accident.